Welcome to Driving with Dementia

 • Most crashes happen close to home like on trips to the grocery store or mall.
 This is why even taking short trips to familiar places can be dangerous.

-Watch these videos showing how dementia can affect driving.
+Watch this video showing how dementia can affect driving.

 Source: U.S. Department of Transportation